ltatka/oscillatorDB/README.md

 ```
 conda env create -f environment.yml
 conda activate oscillatorDB
  ```
  DO NOT INSTALL bson into this environment.
 It will break everything and you'll waste an entire day trying to fix it and then just end up re-cloning the repo.
 Trust me, I know.
 Don't think it will be a good idea to back up the database and google how to do it.
 Don't implent the accepted answer on StackOverflow.
 Don't mess with the environment.
 Do not do what I have done.

+You think that doesn't sound that bad?
+Well you also have to delete the environment and then rebuild it.
+And then reset your python interpreter to the new environment.
+Just don't do that.
+I'll fix it I swear.

 ## Database Description